wenakita/sdks/README.md

 # Maia DAO SDK's

-A repository for many Uniswap SDK's.
+A repository for many Maia DAO SDK's.
 All SDK's can be found in `sdk/` and have more information in their individual README's.

 ## Development Commands